albar965/littlenavmap-manual/README.md

 The display will change from a single icon to an airport diagram if you zoom in deep enough to an airport.
 The diagram shows all taxiways, parking positions, gates, runways and much more.

 The airport diagram provides more information through tooltips for parking and tower positions.
-A right click on a parking position allows to set this as a start position for a flight plan.
+A right click on a parking position sets this as the start position for a flight plan.

 See the Nav Map Legend for details about the airport diagram.